Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Can the parties exclude by agreement any right of appeal or other recourse that the law of your jurisdiction may provide?

-The parties cannot exclude the right to challenge the award.
+The parties cannot exclude the power of the state court to review the award.

 What is the procedure for challenging awards?